gstanden/orabuntu-lxc/README.md

 Why SCST ?
 =============================

 SCST supports native 4K controller block format as well as 512-byte.
 It's also used in production in selected models of all-flash storage systems from Violin Memory and Kaminario, as well as others.
 Use of SCST with Orabuntu-LXC allows use of native 4K storage format so that working with all-flash storage that uses 4K format storage can be simulated effectively.

-Phase 2:  Create the SCST Linux SAN LUNs for Oracle Grid Infrastructure

-This Phase 2 is OPTIONAL.
-You will need storage LUNs for your Oracle Grid Infrastructure (GI) and your Oracle Database so this module creates file-backed LUNs and the SCST custom kernel providing a SAN for the containers.
+Create the SCST Linux SAN LUNs for ASM if you are going to use ASM with your Oracle deployments.
+You will need storage LUNs for yourOracle Database so this module creates file-backed LUNs and the SCST custom kernel providing a SAN for the containers.

 =============================
 Why TGT ?